forApplyJobs/django_app/README.md

-# Django Image Processing & Feed Management Application
+# Django Image Processing & Feed Management Application with WebSockets

-This project is a Django-based image processing and feed management application.
-The main purpose of the project is to automatically add frames to products in XML feeds.
+This project is a Django-based image processing and feed management application with real-time WebSocket progress updates.
+The main purpose of the project is to automatically add frames to products in XML feeds with live progress tracking.

 ## 🚀 Features